Lamps and lights

 Hinduism

 Hinduism is the dominant religion in India, counting for about 85% of the population.
 This religion is permeated with rituals.
-Three examples, involving lamps, are shown below, and other Hindu festivals are described on the pages Religion: Hinduism, and Travel episodes – India 1991: Attending Hindu festivals in Rajasthan.
+Some examples, involving lamps, are shown below, and other Hindu festivals are described on the pages Religion: Hinduism, and Travel episodes – India 1991: Attending Hindu festivals in Rajasthan.

 These women place tiny oil lamps and marigolds on small ‘rafts’, made from leaves, presenting them as an offering to the Ganges.
 (Photos copyright © by Kaj Halberg)